-- Almond milk (original and unsweetened) is great for cereal and smoothies.
+- Almond milk (unsweetened) is great for cereal and smoothies.

-- Hazelnut milk (original and unsweetened) works well in cereal, smoothies, iced coffee, and baking.
+- Hazelnut milk (unsweetened) works well in cereal, smoothies, iced coffee, and baking.

 - Cashew milk: (original and unsweetened) functions in coffee, soups, sauces, baking, cereal, and smoothies.

-- Walnut milk: (original and unsweetened) enhances smoothies, iced coffee, cereal, and baking.
+- Walnut milk: (unsweetened) enhances smoothies, iced coffee, cereal, and baking.